ssnfts24/scroll-of-fire/Living-Scroll-Edition-(README v2).md

 👥 Group-Field Protocol (Type-7 Choir)

-Compute each participant individually first; group = mean only if no one trips Eq.
+Compute individual first; group = mean only if no member triggers Eq.
 9.

 Consent: each declares Frame + stop words.

-Phase-lock (Eq.
-6): synchronize phase, never by raising volume.
+Synchronize by phase, never by raising volume.

-Stop rule dominates: any harm halts all; retune carriers/weights.
+Any harm halts all; retune; re-start only when Ξ recovers.